-In order to inspect and review a student records under FERPA, students must submit written requests that identify the record(s) they wish to inspect to the Registrar.
+In order to inspect and review a student records under FERPA, students must submit written requests to the Registrar, identifying the record(s) they wish to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 The day for inspection and review of the student records will occur within 45 days of the day Black Hawk College receives a request for access.
 If the records are not maintained within the Registrar's department areas, the Registrar will facilitate the access to the requested records.